bluppfisk/deepblu-tools/README.md

 ### Requirements
 - Make sure you have Python 3 and pip3 installed
-- run `pip3 install requests, jinja2` to install the required dependencies
+- run `pip3 install requests jinja2` to install the required dependencies

 ### Usage
 - fill in your login details in the separate **login** file